-Note: The CIFS> homedir commands are supported only from CLISH.
+Note: The CIFS> homedir commands are supported only from the Veritas Access command-line interface.

 Setting the home directory file systems

 Home directory shares are stored in one or more file systems.
 A single home directory can exist only in one of these file systems, but a number of home directories can exist in a single home directory file system.
 File systems that are to be used for home directories are specified using the CIFS> set homedirfs command.